 PAN presents the Educators’ Forum in partnership with the First Nations Health Authority (FNHA).
-The aim of the gathering is the promotion of effective STBBI, HIV, Hepatitis C and harm reduction education with community educators.
+The aim of the gathering is the promotion of culturally safe and effective STBBI, HIV, Hepatitis C and harm reduction education with community educators.
 This professional development opportunity gives participants skills and cultural competence in a variety of topics.
 Additional partners include CATIE, Vancouver Coastal Health, and YouthCO/ Yúusnewas.

 The 2020 Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC took place March 3 – 4, 2020 on the unceded traditional territories of the Coast Salish people, which includes Squamish, Tsleil-Waututh, and Musqueam First Nations.

 Select slides are available.
 We will add to these resources as they become available.

 - Putting the Equity in to Elimination: Opportunities and Challenges Along the Path to Hepatitis C Elimination in BC Presenter: Sofia Bartlett

 - Pandemics and epidemics: Causes, responses, and community protection Presenter: Margo Pearce